 Jill Joy - Biography

 history and French.
 At Tufts she was inducted into the Phi Beta Kappa Society.
 After a brief stint in a corporate law firm in NYC that offered to pay her way through law school, she renounced the idea of becoming a lawyer and decided to pursue her passion, art.
-She got a job at the McKee Gallery in Manhattan where she became assistant director and discovered her true calling was to be an artist.
+She then worked at the McKee Gallery in Manhattan where she became assistant director and discovered her true calling was to be an artist.

-Jill planned to return to school to study art at the School of the Museum of Fine Arts in Boston.
-Prior to enrolling, a brief summer detour in a Yoga Ashram in the Berkshire Mountains of Massachusetts turned into a 2.5 year stay.
+Planning to return to school to study art at the School of the Museum of Fine Arts in Boston, she made a brief summer detour in a Yoga Ashram in the Berkshire Mountains of Massachusetts that turned into a 2.5 year stay.
 During this time Jill immersed herself in the spiritual practices of celibacy, Yoga, meditation, vegetarianism and service.
-Over the course of her focused spiritual practice she uncovered and dealt with unresolved emotional issues, conditioning and pain.
-She also experienced states of spiritual ecstasy and a sense of oneness hitherto unknown to her.
-She came to recognize her deeper purpose in life, the pursuit and hopefully eventual achievement of enlightenment.
+For the record, she is now an omnivore.

 Jill likens universal consciousness to the sky: an infinite backdrop across which the clouds of emotion and thought come and go.
 The process of spiritual development includes clearing obstructions from this field of love.
 Her work reflects this philosophy.
 She creates luminous, abstract oil paintings that live with the light, changing like the sky changes as the sun makes its daily passage from dawn to dusk.

-Her process is inspiration based: through meditative awareness, images emerge in her mind’s eye that reflect the state or evolution of consciousness.
+Her process is inspiration based: through meditative awareness, images emerge in her mind’s eye that reflect the state or evolution of her consciousness.
 The creation of these paintings for Jill is a purely meditative experience.
 This is communicated in the work which creates a sense of active peace in the viewer, much like meditation itself.

 There are elements of abstract expressionism, surrealism and minimalism in her work culminating in a dynamic yet peaceful visual experience.
 In viewing Jill’s work one gets the sense of the soul’s energetic movement and development through space, time and the atmosphere.
-She has been strongly influence by eastern mysticism.
+She has been strongly influenced by eastern mysticism.
 Artistically her influences include Rothko, Turner, the New York Abstract Expressionists and Magritte.